mikf/gallery-dl/docs/configuration.rst

 Type        ``bool``
 Default     ``false``
 Description Retrieve additional comments by resolving the ``more`` comment
-            stubs in the base commment tree.
+            stubs in the base comment tree.

             This requires 1 additional API call for every 100 extra comments.
 =========== =====